lmangall/agno-test/README.md

 **Solution 1:**
 -   Use an OCR Library
 Problem: this is a fast test I want it deployed on Render without dockerisation, and PyTesselate requires OS-level install

+**Problem with fallback approach:**
+You could use a regular Python lib for reading pdf and only IF text is not clear then use encoding This has to be done carefully cause with our test files some files had both clear text and encoded text, resulting in fallback not happening

 **Solution Final:**